-Prison may act as a 'stabilising' factor in otherwise chaotic lives and may represent an opportunity to engage prisoners with services that they may not have access to in the community.
+Prison may act as a 'stabilising' factor in otherwise chaotic lives and can represent an opportunity to engage prisoners with services that they may not have access to in the community.
 However, imprisonment and the 'pains' or deprivations it entails, are also likely to have a negative impact on mental health, making prison an unsuitable place to carry out mental health treatment.
-Ombudsman concerns in the latest NZ OPCAT report included a lack of mental health training for Corrections staff, limited interaction or therapeutic activities for prisoners isolated in At-Risk Units, poor record keeping, and limited staff training, as well high rates of seclusion and restraint.

-One of the key issues raised by prisoners was the lack of

-purposeful activity in the prison.
-The amount of time prisoners spent 'banged up' in their cells was the most frequently mentioned aspect of prison life thought to be detrimental to mental health, creating feelings of anger, frustration, anxiety, stress and boredom, exacerbating the likelihood of substance misuse and/or the risk of self-harm.
-Whilst some may benefit from the healthcare they receive while incarcerated, prisons do not exist to provide healthcare but rather to impose custody.
-Prisoners are unlikely to be able to take steps towards mental well-being in prison when isolated from family and friends, locked up with little or no constructive activity and when most aspects of their daily life are controlled by the prison.
-This may be exacerbated by the current substantial overcrowding, which is likely to fuel tension and restrict access to services and activities.
+One of the key issues raised by prisoners was the lack of purposeful activity in the prison.
+The amount of time prisoners spent 'banged up' in their cells was the most frequently mentioned aspect, creating feelings of anger, frustration, anxiety, stress and boredom, and exacerbating the likelihood of substance misuse and/or the risk of self-harm.
+Whilst some may benefit from the healthcare they receive while incarcerated, prisoners are unlikely to be able to take steps towards mental well-being in prison when isolated from family and friends, with little or no constructive activity.
+This may be aggravated by the current substantial overcrowding, which is likely to fuel tension and restrict access to services and activities.
 We would be hard pressed to design anything worse than prisons for people who are emotionally distressed and vulnerable.

-The question must therefore be raised as to whether 'healthy prisons' can ever be possible.
-While certain prisoners may benefit from some of the healthcare they receive, the healthy prison movement may deflect attention away from systemic inequities contributing to the poor mental and physical health of criminalized individuals.
+The question must therefore be raised as to whether 'healthy prisons' can ever be possible?
+The healthy prison movement may deflect attention away from systemic inequities contributing to the poor mental and physical health of criminalised individuals.
 This process individualises and depoliticises inequities such as poverty, racism, sexism and ableism, directing resources toward psychiatric rather than social care.
-It serves to obscure how imprisonment has become a means of addressing social problems, that also gives the illusion of solving them.
+It can also serve to obscure how imprisonment has become a means of addressing social problems, which also gives the illusion of solving them.